lesmana/gpl-summary-for-readmes/README.md

 -----------------------

-a short summary of the gnu gpl to put in readmes. the aim is to pronounce the four freedoms and the copyleft protecting the freedoms. it should be correct (no false claims) but it is not complete.
+a short summary of the gnu gpl to put in readmes. it pronounces the four freedoms and the copyleft obligations to protect the freedoms. it is correct (no false claims) but it is not complete.

 for gpl: